la2050/archive/_projects/2018/ciclavia-when-la-listens-captures-and-tells-the-stories-of-the-people-and-places-that-is-la.md

   - Attendance at public/open streets gatherings
   - Number of public transit riders
   - Total number of local social media friends and connections Angelenos have
+category_other:
+  - LA is the best place to PLAY
+  - LA is the healthiest place to LIVE
 body_class: tangerine

 ---